 The Association for Physical Education (afPE) website provides advice on how the Primary PE & Sport Premium should be used.

-What did Woodhouse West Primary receive and how did we spend the funding in 2018/19?
+What have Woodhouse West Primary received and how are we spending the funding in 2023/24?

 - Have a designated leader of PE

-We have developed partnerships with the following sports organisations and initiatives:
+We have also developed partnerships with the following sports organisations and initiatives:

 - SUFC Primary Stars Programme